-Owners rave about the PVC construction that is thicker and more durable than competitors.
-Roomy with numerous pockets including one on each side.
+Owners rave about the PVC construction which is thicker and more durable than competitors.
+Roomy with numerous pockets including 1 on each side.
 Option of several trim colors.

 Mesh that is on several of the pockets is prone to tearing.
 Zippers have been reported to occasionally jam or break.
 Straps are bit uncomfortable.

 Comes with a wide, padded strap that fits across the chest.
 Strap is a mesh design and padded for extra comfort, and can be adjusted to fit.
 Has a side mesh pocket.
 Made with a PVC plastic that is non-toxic and easy to wipe clean.

 Bag is pretty small.
 Not the most durable.

 Stands out for the front compartment that zips securely and is ideal for carrying pens, pencils, and other small items.
 Trim is available in several colors.
 Padded handles are comfortable.

 Smaller than some competitors.
 No side pockets.
 Zippers have been known to break.

 Available in many different strap colors and patterns.
 Backpack is waterproof.
 The mesh straps are padded and adjustable.
 Spacious main compartment also has a laptop sleeve.

 A few customers had issues with the zippers breaking.